zeusta/Docs/extensions/Guide By Functions/Magento 1/Web POS.md

 ![invoice popup](./Image_Web%20POS/image132.jpg)

-**_Note_**: From version 3.0.4, WebPOS extension is well integrated with Magestore PDF Invoice extension.
+**_Note_**: From version 3.0.4, WebPOS module is well integrated with Magestore PDF Invoice module.
 This helps store owners create invoice much more easily and faster.

 ### How to create shipment or issue refund for an order